Take These 12 Incredible Alaska Hikes, One for Each Month of the Year

 7. July: Mount Marathon, Seward, Alaska

-This mountain is so epic, they made a world famous race out of it.
-Every July 4th, tons of racers run up and down this mountain as fast as they can.
-July is the perfect month for it, but we recommend heading up after the racers have finished training and running, so you’ll have a bit more peace and quiet on your hike.
-The 4.1-mile out and back trail is challenging, especially over 2,923 feet, but it’s doable and totally worth the views of Seward and Resurrection Bay.
-Learn more about the one-of-a-kind Mount Marathon in Alaska.
+This mountain is so epic that they made a world-famous race out of it.
+In fact, it’s known as the toughest 5K on the planet.
+Every July 4, racers run up and down this mountain as fast as they can.
+July is the best month for hiking the Mount Marathon Trail, but we recommend heading up after the racers have finished training and running so you’ll have a bit more peace and quiet.
+The about 4.2-mile, out-and-back hiking route is challenging, especially with 2,923 feet of elevation gain, but it’s achievable and totally worth the views of Seward and Resurrection Bay.

 8. August: Angel Rocks Trail, Fairbanks, Alaska

-Angel Rocks Trail is a popular trail all year long in Fairbanks, but there’s something about those extra long summer days and warm weather that make hiking this trail a treat.
-This moderately easy 3.6-mile loop is a must do, and the elevation gain is a more gradual 1,204 feet throughout the trail.
-Bring layers, and mosquito repellant, and take in the wildlife, wildflowers, and gorgeous views you’ll see along the way.
+Angel Rocks Trail is a popular trail year-round in Fairbanks, but there’s something about the extra-long summer days and warm weather that makes hiking this trail a treat.
+This moderate 3.6-mile loop is a favorite and the elevation gain is more gradual than other trails on our list.
+Bring layers and mosquito repellent, and take in the wildlife, wildflowers, and gorgeous views you’ll see along the way as you explore the Angel Rocks Trail in Alaska.

 9. September: Kesugi Ridge Trail, Denali State Park

-The longest trail on our list is certainty a doozy, and earns a "hard" rating due to its length and elevation gain.
-This trail is known as one of the most beautiful trails in all of America, and comes in at 29.2 miles long, traveling over 5,990 ft in elevation gain, one way.
-Situated just outside of Denali National Park, you’ll be in awe of the views of Denali, the Alaska Range, and Talkeetna Range.
-This trail is not for the faint of heart, but definitely deserves a spot on your Alaska hiking bucket list.
+The longest trail on our list is certainly a doozy and earns a “hard” rating due to its length and elevation gain.
+Known as one of the most beautiful trails in all of America, it stretches approximately 30 miles and climbs more than 5,990 feet.
+Situated just outside Denali National Park, the trail rewards hikers with awe-inspiring views of Denali, the Alaska Range, and the Talkeetna Range.
+This is not a hike for the faint of heart, but it absolutely deserves a spot on your Alaska hiking bucket list.

 10. October: Slaughter Gulch via Juneau Trail, Cooper Landing, Alaska

-Talk about your stunning views!
-This trail will take you up and over Kenai Lake on a five-mile, out and back trail.
-The trail is accessible year round, but October colors really make the turquoise glacier-fed lake pop.
-The trail is 2,598 feet in elevation gain, but some travelers even run it.
-There are three false summits, keep going until you see the cairn.
-If you want to experience some of the best views of the area, make sure to head on up, but bring water and snacks!
-This difficult hike in Alaska is one that you'll feel quite accomplished for completing.
+Talk about a stunning backdrop!
+This nearly five-mile, out-and-back hike takes you up and over Kenai Lake.
+The trail is accessible throughout the year, but October colors really make the turquoise glacier-fed lake pop.
+With 2,700 feet of elevation gain, it’s challenging, though some travelers even run it.
+There are three false summits—keep going until you see the cairn.
+If you want to experience some of the best views in the area, make sure to head on up, and don’t forget water and snacks.
+This difficult hike in Alaska is one you’ll feel accomplished for completing.

 11. November: Gold Mint Trail, Palmer, Alaska

 Gold Mint Trail is an iconic trail out in Hatcher’s Pass.
-Make this trail an overnighter and stay at the cabin in the pass at the finish line.
-This gorgeous hike will showcase all of November’s glory, and you’ll see reds, oranges, and yellows, as far as the eye can see.
-The majority of the trail follows the Little Susitna River.
-Pick good weather if you can, because this 18-mile hike gets steep at the end.
-Altogether you’ll ascend 3,937 feet, and be greeted with views that will knock the breath right out of you!
+This gorgeous hike will showcase November’s scenery, and you’ll see reds, oranges, and yellows as far as the eye can see.
+The majority of the Gold Mint Trail follows the Little Susitna River.
+Pick good weather if you can, because this long hike gets steep at the end.

 12. December: Winner Creek Trail, Girdwood, Alaska

-Last on our list of best hikes in Alaska is an iconic one: Winner Creek Trail.
-There’s not much prettier in Alaska than Girdwood during the winter season.
-This temperate rainforest turns into a winter wonderland once the snow starts flying.
-Winner Creek is the perfect easy trail for everyone to get out and enjoy the snowy weather.
-It’s 6.4 miles long, out and back, and you’ll catch glimpses of a frozen waterfall at your destination.
-It’s a great trail to end the year on!
+Last on our list of best hikes in Alaska is a legendary one: Winner Creek Trail.
+There’s not much prettier in Alaska than Girdwood during the winter season, when this temperate rainforest turns into a snowy wonderland.
+Winner Creek is the perfect easy trail for everyone to get out and enjoy the winter landscape, though hikers should be mindful that the Glacier Creek crossing can be tricky in snowy conditions.
+On your journey, you’ll catch glimpses of a frozen waterfall, making it a great trail to end the year on.

 Subscribe to our newsletter